Carrying out work in Belgium, arrange everything in advance

 Before your staff start the job, check the Belgian employment rules.
 For example, for minimum wage, health and paid holidays.
 There are also rules for safety and hygiene at work and the workplace.

-More information is provided by the Federal Public Service Employment, Labour and Social Dialogue (in Dutch).
+More information is provided by the Federal Public Service Employment, Labour and Social (in Dutch).

-SIOD has an overview (in Dutch) per sector of the questions an inspector may ask you.
+SIOD has an (in Dutch) per sector of the questions an inspector may ask you.

 Business Advice Centre

-For information on working in Belgium, contact the Business Advice Centre.
-The employees of the Business Advice Centres will help you make the necessary arrangements to meet all your administrative obligations and answer any questions.
-They will also test your business management skills, arrange a VAT number for you, and register you with the Crossroads bank for Enterprises, and your VAT number.
-The Crossroads Bank for Enterprises (CBE) is a database of the FPS Economy.
-It contains all the data of businesses and their branches.
+For information about carrying out work, please contact the Business Advice .
+This is a central point of contact in all Belgian Regions: Flanders, Wallonia, and Brussels.
+Staff will help you to arrange your administrative obligations.
+They will also answer your questions.
+And, if necessary, they will take care of your registration with the Crossroads Bank for (CBE) and your VAT number.
+The CBE is a database of the FPS Economy.
+It contains all the details of businesses and their branches.